 - In our dialogue with individual shareholders, we place the highest priority on the General Shareholder Meeting.
 By holding the Meeting on Saturdays or Sundays it is easier for shareholders to attend, so many can be present.
 At the Meeting, we carefully explain our future business strategies and business prospects, using videos for ease of understanding, and the Director in charge or the Chairman can answer questions from the shareholders.
-The 2021 General Shareholder Meeting was streamed live via the Internet. - · Business Management Division Directors and Executive Officers engage in dialogs with analysts, institutional investors and others. - · Individual discussions with analysts and institutional investors are held, and the details are reported to our Directors and Executive Officers. - · We hold financial results briefings for analysts and institutional investors (4 times a year) in which the Representative Director explains the outcomes. - Each of our divisions (IR, Corporate Planning, General Affairs, Accounting, and Legal) collaborate in the release of financial results and in the General Shareholder Meeting and other events, and strive to deliver accurate information.
+Starting from the 2022 General Shareholder Meeting, we have streamed our General Shareholder Meetings live via the Internet. - Business Management Division Directors and Executive Officers engage in dialogs with analysts, institutional investors and others. - · Individual discussions with analysts and institutional investors are held, and the details are reported to our Directors and Executive Officers. - We hold financial results briefings for analysts and institutional investors (4 times a year) in which the R epresentative Director explains the outcomes. - Each of our divisions (IR, Corporate Planning, General Affairs, Accounting, and Legal) collaborate in the release of financial results and in the General Shareholder Meeting and other events, and strive to deliver accurate information.

-2. Capital Structure
+2. Capital Structure [Updated]